 - You may have outstanding fees.
 T2202A forms will only be issued for eligible amounts that have been paid.

-Why does my T2202A show the tuition and fees I paid but does not show the number of months I was enrolled?
+Why does my T2202A show the tuition I paid but does not show the number of months I was enrolled?

 This can happen if you were in a course that lasted less than 3 weeks, if the course is "non-transcriptable" (would not appear on a TRU transcript) or if your studies were not at the post-secondary level.